qmk/qmk_firmware/keyboards/maartenwut/pockettype/keymaps/default/readme.md

-This is the default keymap for the Eon40.
+This is the default keymap for the PocketType.